skatejs/skatejs/README.md

       // Serializes the property value when it is set so that it can be stored
       // as an attribute value.
 This only is called if this property is linked
       // to an attribute.
-      serializeToAttribute: function () {},
+      serialize: function () {},

       // Deserializes the attribute value when it is set so that it can be
       // set as the property value.
 This only is called if this property is
       // linked to an attribute.
-      deserializeFromAttribute: function () {},
+      deserialize: function () {},

       // This will be used as the default value for the property.
 If you specify
       // a function then it will be invoked and the return value will be used.
       // This option will also be used in place of the value returned from the
       // `get()` option if it returns `undefined`.
+This does not override any
+      // values present on the element when at the time it is initialised.
-      default: 'initial value'
+      default: 'default value'

       // Whether or not to trigger events when the property changes.
 Defaults to
       // `false`.
-If you do not want events triggered, set this to a falsy value.
       //
-      // If this is truthy, when the property is changed it will trigger an
+      // If `true`, a `skate.property` event is emitted when the property is
-      // event called `skate.property` if it is `true`, or an event with
+      // set.
+If a `string`, it is used as the event name that will be emitted
-      // the same name as the specified value is emitted.
+      // when the property is set.
       //
       // The event object for the event that is triggered contains the following
       // information: